 In view of the greatest spatial shortage that we have been facing over the years, it is soothing to announce that we are nearing the completion of the second and final phase of the civic center building.
 This will alleviate the community's frustration of locating municipal offices which are currently scattered around the civic center, LEDA building, and the former UNIGAZ offices.
-Without doubt, the center will be complete by the end of 2018.
+Without doubt, the center will be complete by the end of 2019.

-In terms of good governance, we are proud to announce that we maintained last financial year's qualified audit opinion.
+In terms of good governance, we are proud to announce that we improved from last financial year's adverse audit opinion to a qualified audit opinion.
 In this way, I would like to indicate that we have survived very negative audit opinions before.
 However, we cannot express contentment as we intend improving greatly on the current opinion.
-The best would be an unqualified opinion.
+The best would be a clean audit opinion without matters of emphasis.

-May I indicate that we have achieved all this with the greatest assistance of the community through the public participation programs we have had thought the financial year.
+May I indicate that we have achieved all this with the greatest assistance of the community through the public participation programs we have had throughout the financial year.
 The greatest partnership we have had with the community should continue until time immemorial.